liqd/a4-opin/docs/glossary.md

 ---
 **Item**:  (for developers only)
 Items are an abstraction for any kind of resource that have a link to a module.
-At the moment ideas and documents inherit the the item class.
+For example ideas and documents inherit the the item class that means the they have foreign key to a module.
 On database level there is a table for each items, ideas, documents.
 If a new model that inherits the Item model is created it will get its own table and each row in the table will automatically have a foreign key to the item in the Item table.
+The foreign key to the module will be in the items table.
 More on the topic can be found here: https://docs.djangoproject.com/el/1.10/topics/db/models/#multi-table-inheritance

 ---
 **Language Switch**: